RedPa1m/Starless/README.md

 I don't position this mod as horror, you won't find much of scary stuff here, nor this mod actually tries to be scary.
 This is what I personally call a "silly entity mod".
 Some of entities will assist you, some of them will want you dead, some of them won't do either.

-The mod was originally meant to be complementary mod for no_moon.jar, but it can be played completely standalone just fine.
-You can find links to nm.j inside the mod and many nm.j fan characters.

 Download here: https://www.curseforge.com/minecraft/mc-mods/starless

 Wiki: https://github.com/RedPa1m/Starless/wiki